 The GDPR recognises and enshrines a number of rights that can be exercised by the data subject and as such confer duties upon data controllers.
-OPTIMAI projects partners will execute their duties in adherence with the requirements of the GDPR.
+OPTIMAI projects partners executed their duties in adherence with the requirements of the GDPR.

 The right to be informed: Article 13 of the GDPR requires data controllers to inform data subjects about the processing of their personal data at point of collection.
 Article 14 requires the controller to inform the data subject about the processing of their personal data where it was collected by an entity other than the controller.
-Data subjects will be informed, as required by the GDPR, at point of data collection, through informed consent forms or other means (e.g., website privacy policies) of the purpose of data processing, retention periods or criteria, and with whom the data will be shared.
-Where controllers use data that were collected by another entity, they will make reasonable efforts to contact the concerned data subjects and provide them with the required information.
-Appropriate safeguards will be implemented where this is not possible, and the use of any such data will be publicised on the project website.20
+Data subjects were informed, as required by the GDPR, at point of data collection, through informed consent forms or other means (e.g., website privacy policies) of the purpose of data processing, retention periods or criteria, and with whom the data will be shared.
+Where controllers use data that were collected by another entity, they made reasonable efforts to contact the concerned data subjects and provide them with the